Locations:

 How does it work?

-“Botox is a good option for pain management,” Dr. Kahn explains.
+“Botox is a good option for pain management,” Dr. Kahn shares.
 “But it likely won’t solve the root problem or completely eliminate your chronic pain.”
 That’s why it’s used as a supplemental therapy to relax strong masseter muscles.

 Getting Botox for TMD isn’t quite the same as getting it for cosmetic reasons.
 It requires even more precision and should be given by an oral surgeon, otolaryngologist (ENT) or an experienced plastic surgeon.